Variational Inference for Deblending Crowded Starfields: Introduction

 \section{Introduction}

 Astronomical images record the arrival of photons from distant light sources.
 Astronomical catalogs are constructed from these images.
 Catalogs label light sources as stars, galaxies, or other objects; they also list the physical characteristics of light sources such as flux, color, and morphology.
 These catalogs are the starting point for many downstream analyses.
-For example, Bayestar used a catalog of stellar fluxes and colors to construct the 3D distribution of interstellar dust~\citep{Green_2019_argonaut}.
-Catalogs of galaxy morphologies have been used to validate theoretical models of dark matter and dark energy~\citep{Abbott2018}.
+For example, Bayestar used a catalog of stellar fluxes and colors to infer the 3D distribution of interstellar dust~\citep{Green_2019_argonaut}.
+Catalogs of galaxy morphologies have also been used to validate theoretical models of dark matter and dark energy~\citep{Abbott2018}.

-A light source, be it a star or a galaxy, produces a peak intensity of brightness in an image.
-When light sources are well separated, catalog construction is straightforward: characteristics of each light source, such as flux, can be estimated by analyzing intensities at the peak and surrounding pixels.
-However, in images crowded with many light sources, observed intensities may result from the combined light of multiple sources.
-Source separation, or {\itshape deblending}, is the task of differentiating and characterizing individual light sources from a mixture of intensities on an image.
-A key challenge in deblending is inferring whether an observed intensity is in fact blended, that is, whether it is composed of a single bright source or multiple dimmer sources.
+A light source, be it a star or a galaxy, produces a peak brightness intensity at some location in an image.
+When light sources are well separated, catalog construction is relatively straightforward: characteristics of each light source, such as flux, can be estimated by analyzing intensities at the peak and surrounding pixels.
+However, in images crowded with many light sources, observed pixel intensities may result from the combined light of multiple sources.
+Source separation, or {\itshape deblending}, is the task of differentiating and characterizing individual light sources from a mixture of intensities in an image.
+A key challenge in deblending is inferring whether an observed intensity is blended, that is, whether it is composed of a single source or multiple (dimmer) sources.

 Deblending is challenging for several reasons.
 First, it is an unsupervised problem without ground truth labeled data.
 Second, it is a problem with a sample size of one: there is only one night sky, which is imaged many times, and the collected survey images capture overlapping regions of it.
 Third, for blended fields, the properties of light sources are ambiguous; therefore, providing calibrated uncertainties for catalog construction is as important as making accurate predictions.
 Finally, the scale of the data is immense.
-The upcoming Rubin Observatory Legacy Survey of Space and Time (LSST), scheduled to begin data collection in 2022, is expected to produce 60 petabytes of astronomical images over its lifetime~\citep{LSSTabout}.
+The upcoming Rubin Observatory Legacy Survey of Space and Time (LSST), scheduled to begin full operations by 2024, is expected to produce 60 petabytes of astronomical images over its lifetime~\citep{LSSTabout}.